elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint Louverture.

 - do they think they could possess me like a sow and her farrow?
-- to yank me out like a root without hairs?
+- to yank me out clean like a root?
 - defeated,
+- Africa, America, Europe
-- Africa, America, Europe, I have frenzy hidden under the leaves,
+- I keep frenzy hiding under leaves,
-- sufficient;
+- enough for me;
 - I shelter hearts on the side of fury
-- the key to disturbances
+- the keys to disruption
-- and everything to be destroyed.
+- and everything that must be destroyed.
 - sulfur my brother, sulfur my blood
-- will spread in the most proud cities
+- will spread over the proudest cities
 - its scented fragrances,
 - the charisma of its grace.